Articles in this section

 Stream fileStream = assembly.GetManifestResourceStream("MultipleHTMLString.Sample.xlsx");

-//Instantiate IApplication object
+// Instantiate IApplication object

 IApplication application = excelEngine.Excel;

-//Load the existing excel file into IWorkbook
+// Load the existing Excel file into IWorkbook

 IWorkbook workbook = application.Workbooks.Open(fileStream);

-//Access the first worksheet in Excel workbook
+// Access the first worksheet in the Excel workbook

 IWorksheet worksheet = workbook.Worksheets[0];

-//Access the worksheet migrant range
+// Access the worksheet migrant ranges

 IMigrantRange range = worksheet.MigrantRange;

-//Create HTML string from multiple range
+// Create HTML string from multiple range

 string htmlString = "<table>";